ksuryaasia/ec2-terraform-ansible/README.md

 Author : KHAJA EHTESHAMUDDIN AHMED

-This Repo illustrates to help us with setting the aws insfrastructure using terraform.
+This Repo illustrates to help us with setting the Apache Web Server using terraform on AWS CLOUD.